dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

     - these are both accomplished by widening/narrowing the conditions of possibility (?)

+- What is experienced by the subject during death?
+  - Body/Mind and the experience of birth/death as Docking and undocking into substrate.

+- How chess promotion and taking pieces illustrate reasoning about birth/death as discontinuities from the perspective of subjects reasoning strategically about other subjects (TODO: find reference on how it changes tactics)
+  - video from bill gates about how chess players find it tough to memorize chesspiece configurations that are randomly generated.
+    - how characteristic fluctuations in distributions of configurations of chess pieces, generally, are far from random.
+    - find a game where a player chose to promote a knight.

 - What this conception of Hegelian metaphysics/subjectivity (and discontinuities of love/birth/beginnings & fear/death/endings) mean
   in the context of and mechanics surrounding artificial